Astron/Astron/doc/client_protocol.md

 may give in a `CLIENT_GO_GET_LOST` message, as well as a brief explanation for each.

+- 100: The client's account was logged into on another session of the game.
 - 106: The client sent an oversized datagram.
 - 107: The client's first message was not `CLIENT_HELLO`.
 - 108: The client sent an invalid msgtype.